the-rhizome-collaborative/wp-multisite-internal-sso/README.md

 ### SSO Flow

-1. **Login to Primary Site**: The user must first log in to the primary site.
+1. **Login**: The user can log into either site and then be logged into the other automatically
-2. **Redirect to Secondary Site**: When navigating to a secondary site, the user will be automatically logged in if they are authenticated on the primary site.
 3. **Token Verification**: The plugin generates a unique token on the primary site, which is sent to the secondary site.
 The secondary site verifies the token and logs the user in automatically.

 ### Logout